 Cockroaches are insects of the order Blattodea, which also includes termites.
 About 30 cockroach species out of 4,600 are associated with human habitats.
 About four species are well known as pests.

-Norway rats, sometimes called brown or sewer rats, are stocky burrowing rodents that are larger than roof rats.
-Their burrows are found along building foundations, beneath rubbish or woodpiles, and in moist areas in and around gardens and fields.
+Norway rats sometimes called brown or sewer rats, are stocky burrowing rodents that are larger than roof rats.
+Their burrows are found along with building foundations, beneath rubbish or woodpiles, and in moist areas in and around gardens and fields.
 Nests may be lined with shredded paper, cloth, or other fibrous material.
 When Norway rats invade buildings, they usually remain in the basement or ground floor.
 The Norway rat occurs throughout the 48 contiguous United States.
-Generally it is founds at lower elevations but may occur wherever people live.
+Generally, it is founded at lower elevations but may occur wherever people live.

 Cat fleas are frequently encountered in homes and are common pests on domestic cats and dogs.
 Sticktight fleas can become a problem when pets frequent areas near poultry.
 Female sticktight fleas firmly attach themselves around the ears and eyes of their host.
 Fleas on either cats or dogs in Texas are most likely cat fleas.

 Silverfish are found worldwide.
 Females deposit fertilized eggs in cracks and hidden places.
 The hatched young are scale less and have short appendages.
 Silverfish normally live indoors and, because they eat starchy materials (e.g., paste, bookbinding’s, and wallpaper), can cause much damage.
 They live two to three years and molt throughout life.